mxbaylee/weatherscore/readme.md

 Return Values: `0` to `100`, where 100 has a lot of sunshine.

-## 🌡️ Avg Temp
+## 🌡️ Temp's

-Returns the average daily temperature of all daily temperatures in fahrenheit.
+Has API for average daily temperature, as well as high (90th percentile) and low (10th percentile).
+All temperatures are in fahrenheit.

 ## 🔋 Credits